hoylabs/OpenDTU-OnBattery-docs/docs/hardware/limitations.md

 The ESP32's bootloader will print messages on UART0 on every boot.
 If a peripheral is connected to UART0, this peripheral will receive these messages.
-If the peripheral is not robust against invalid messages and, depending on the baud rate, invalid UART chararacters, it may cease to function properly.
+If the peripheral is not robust against invalid messages and, depending on the baud rate, invalid UART characters, it may cease to function properly.

 ### Firmware Messages